OWASP/www-chapter-meerut/tab_about.md

 ## About OWASP Chapters

-Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
+Chapters are led by local leaders in accordance with the [NEW Chapter policy](https://owasp.org/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.